I Tried Caroline Hirons' First Skincare Product & I Believe The Hype

 Dr Vincent explains that retinoid serums aren't suitable for pregnant people, people who are breastfeeding or those trying to conceive.
 "Even if studies haven't proven there is a risk of topical use, avoiding any retinoid application is best to be on the safe side," says Dr Vincent, "as vitamin A is forbidden during pregnancy because it has a teratogenic effect."

 Dr Vincent further explains that someone with very sensitive skin or mild to severe rosacea must avoid the strongest formulations or strengths of retinoids.
 "Start very slowly to introduce them into your routine," she says.
 "If you have very dry skin, I'd suggest starting with a mild formulation."
 While introducing this retinoid into my routine, I've been using gentle products.
-I also love CeraVe Hydrating Cleanser, £10, when I’m not using the e.l.f. version.
-I rate Caudalie Vinoperfect Radiance Serum, £48, and CeraVe Moisturising Lotion, £9.50, too.
+I also love CeraVe Hydrating Cleanser, $10.99, when I’m not using the e.l.f. version.
+I rate Caudalie Vinoperfect Radiance Serum, $70 (usually $100), and CeraVe Moisturising Lotion, $17.31, too.

+Advertisement

 Dija also suggests not overdoing it with other active ingredients when using retinoids, like exfoliating acids including AHAs such as glycolic and lactic acid.
 If you're booked in for any skin peels or other professional facial treatments, Dija recommends asking your practitioner whether it's worth stopping your retinoid a few days in advance so that your skin isn’t extra sensitised during the treatment.
 It’s also important to remember to use sunscreen during the day, says Dija, as retinoids make skin sensitive to sunlight.
-I use Fenty Skin Hydra Vizor Mini Invisible Moisturizer SPF 30, £34.

-Advertisement

 Retinoids 1 and 2 are quite pricy.
-If you're looking to spend less, you might like Skingredients Skin Protein Retinoid Serum, £49, which is refillable.
-The Ordinary Granactive Retinoid 2% Emulsion, £9, is an R29 favourite, as is The Ordinary Granactive Retinoid 5% in Squalane, £12.40, if you're after something with a nourishing base like the Skin Rocks retinoid.
+If you're looking to spend less, you might like La Roche Posay Retinol B3 Anti-Ageing Serum, $49.99.
+The Ordinary Granactive Retinoid 2% Emulsion, $17.90, is an R29 favourite, as is The Ordinary Granactive Retinoid 5% in Squalane, $23.60, if you're after something with a nourishing base like the Skin Rocks retinoid.

 My initial scepticism about potent active ingredients almost got the better of me but I’m happy to say I stuck with it and am starting to see the benefits, including improved smoothness and a new, radiant glow.
 I’ll continue to use my SPF during the day as usual, and I’m hoping I’m well on my way to trying Skin Rocks Retinoid 2 serum.